Parental Leave for Instructional 9-month Faculty

 II.
 Policy Statement

-All Instructional 9-month faculty can elect Parental Leave, in partnership with their department.
-With this option the employee is eligible for a Work Relief Combination for a year following the birth or adoption date (multiple births will be treated as one event).
-During the Parental Leave period(s) the faculty member is eligible for full pay and benefits but with a Work Relief Combination.
-The Work Relief Combination can be taken 100% in one semester, 50% in two semesters or some other Work Relief Combination that makes sense for the faculty member and the department.
+All Instructional 9-month faculty can elect Parental Leave.
+With this option, the employee is eligible to create a Work Relief Combination (see definition below) within twelve months following the birth or adoption date (multiple births will be treated as one event).
+During the Parental Leave period(s) the faculty member is eligible for full pay and benefits.
+The employee may choose to have a Work Relief Combination of 100% in one semester, 50% in two semesters, or some other percentage distribution across two consecutive contractual semesters that makes sense for the faculty member.

 In the circumstance that both parents are faculty members employed by Mason, parents need to work closely with the departments and units (college/school/institutes) involved to develop a plan that optimizes outcomes for both employees and their academic units.
 Faculty members must work with their department chairs and/or deans to coordinate the specific arrangements of the reduced work schedule.